What is Albinism?

 In Tanzania, people with albinism are called zeru zeru, meaning “ghosts.”
 It is assumed by some that these “ghosts” bleed a different colour, or even that they are immortal.
 These dangerous beliefs incite the brutal attacks against people with albinism.
 A baby born with albinism may be considered a curse and be killed.

-Witchdoctors take advantage of the ignorance and superstitions, fuelling beliefs that people with albinism possess magical qualities.
-They spread the lie that the body parts of people with albinism used in charms and potions bring wealth, power and good luck.
+Witchdoctors take advantage of the ignorance and superstitions, fueling beliefs that people with albinism possess magical qualities.
+They spread the lie that the body parts of people with albinism used in charms and potions bring wealth, power, and good luck.

 People with albinism may be attacked and killed for their body parts.

-Election years are particulary unsafe for people with albinism.
+Election years are particularly unsafe for people with albinism.

 There is an increased demand for body parts of people with albinism in the lead-up to elections when people running for office – people who are wealthy and educated – may turn to witch doctors for good luck potions.
 The people who harvest the parts are usually impoverished and willing to do something dreadful simply to make a bit of money.
 These criminals can gain up to $75,000 U.S. for the sale of a whole body according to the U.N.
 Few attackers and witchdoctors have been brought to trial, let alone convicted.
 Not one buyer in this macabre trade has ever been prosecuted.

-Health problems makes it difficult to lead a normal life if you have albinism.
+Health problems make it difficult to lead a normal life if you have albinism.

 In Remembrance